Justine works and writes from her home in Michigan. She loves to encourage others through her writing.

 - Folding Storage Bins: These are a cheap and easy way to store supplies and eliminate all the clutter sitting around.

 - Yoga Ball: This is a fun item that can take some stress off your kid's back from sitting all day.
-Replacing their chair with a yoga ball is not only a stress reliever but also gives a hyper kid something to do when they get antsy.
+Replacing their chair with a yoga ball is a stress reliever and gives a hyper kid something to do when they get antsy.

 It's time to create your own space!
 Don't forget, it's not a competition; it's what works best for you and your family.
 I hope that you have the best year yet.
 It will take time to get used to this new routine, but don't fret!
 Many other parents are feeling overwhelmed, so don't forget to reach out for help and know you're not alone!
 Good luck.